seanrathier/reditviewer/README.md

 ### app > containers > RedditViewer

-The RedditViewer page is the main container that connects to redux store, and dipatches actions to load initial data and refesh the data every minute.
+The RedditViewer page is the main container that connects to redux store, and dispatches actions to load initial data and refesh the data every minute.
 The data request dispatches are initiated using React's useEffect hook.

 For the sake of showing that I understand Redux without hooks I implemented the connect higher order component, and mapped state to props, and mapped dispatch the props.
+We can also use the redux hook useSelect to get the reducer state.

 The RedditViewer renders a button at the bottom of the page to load 25 more Reddit posts.

 ### app > containers > RedditViewer > components > RedditItemsList

 I prefer to locate components that are domain specific to the container within the same directory.
-Only shared components across container domains shold go into a glocal component directory.
+Only shared components across container domains should go into a glocal component directory.

-The RedditItemsList is a functional component that accepts an array of Reddit objects as props.
+The RedditItemsList is a functional component that accepts an array of Reddit derived objects as props.
 The RedditItemsList does a map of the array and returns a list of RedditItem(s) and renders them.

 ### app > containers > RedditViewer > components > RedditItem

 This is the component that renders the individual Reddit posts.
 It accepts a property which is an individual Reddit post.

 1. It shortens the url using regex to the domain of the link.
-2. Uses moment-mini to get the time from the utc date the post was created
+2. Uses moment-mini to get the time from the utc date the post was created.
-3. Figures out if 'Comment' or 'Comments' should be used fot the comment link
+3. Figures out if 'Comment' or 'Comments' should be used fot the comment link.
-4. Adds the number of comments with a link to the Reddit post
+4. Adds the number of comments with a link to the Reddit post.
-5. Shows the post title that links to the Reddit post (permalink)
+5. Shows the post title that links to the Reddit post (permalink).
-6. Shows the thumnai if there is one present.
+6. Shows the thumbnai if there is one present.

 ### app > containers > RedditViewer > actions

 The actions in this file are used to dispatch messages to the redux middleware.
 These actions can be handled by either sagas, or reducers.
-The action can pass a payload
+The action can pass a payload to the redux middleware.

 The getSubredditData action is the initial call to request data from Reddit.
 The options have one property, refresh: boolean